 Wooden Garage Doors

-Last but not least, if you have wooden garage doors but don’t want to paint over them, you can still help elevate your look.
+Last but not least, if you have wooden garage doors but don’t want to paint over them, you can still help elevate your look through garage door maintenance.
 Consider using a translucent stain that will give your doors more shine as well as help make the rich color and texture of the wood stand out.

 A semi-transparent stain is a more practical option because you won’t need to reapply it as often.
-It will also give more protection against the elements.
+It will also give more protection against the elements and avoid garage door repair.

 The Best Garage Door Color for You